MAJOR MACRO ECONOMIC INDICATORS

 - Stagnant wage growth and low labour productivity

-- Lack of competitiveness of the service sector
+- Lack of competitiveness of the services sector

 - Infrastructure gap compared to other advanced Asian economies